easegress-io/easegress/doc/reference/filters.md

 ## CORSAdaptor

-The CORSAdaptor handles the [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) preflight request for backend service.
+The CORSAdaptor handles the [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) preflight request for the backend service.

 The below example configuration handles the preflight `GET` request from `*.megaease.com`.